mikeries/node-global/README.md

 Note: Developers you can access them with or without referring to the `global` object.
 For example, both `global.process` and `process` work the same.

-Process, modules and Buffer requires their own lessons, so we'll cover them one-by-one later.
+`Process`, `modules` and `Buffer` require their own lessons, so we'll cover them one-by-one later.
 For now let's look more into `process`.

 ## Explicit and Implicit Global Scoping